akademi-archive/akademi-archive.github.io/pages/notes.md

 layout: Post
 permalink: /notes
 feedformat: card
-title: Digital Garden
+title: IDC Help
 ---

-The feed page shows all notes from `notes` folder.
-If you want to hide any notes from this feed, add `feed:hide` on note's Frontmatter.
-Eg:[[Hidden Note]]
+The answer to every "How do I do that again?" question you might have as a Microsoft IDC Employee.

+If you are new here, a good place to start is [[New Joinee Checklist]]